Dommcat/reading-notes/102/class1.md

 - Markdown is a light weight text markup language with an easy syntax for basic web design

-- Git is the code technology used to share and collaberate
+- Git is the code technology used to share and collaborate

 - Github is a web platform used to develop websites using the git technology